rsapkf/42/docs/github-gitlab-stars.md

   - [harismuneer/Ultimate-Facebook-Scraper](https://github.com/harismuneer/Ultimate-Facebook-Scraper) -  A bot which scrapes almost everything about a Facebook user's profile including all public posts/statuses available on the user's timeline, uploaded photos, tagged photos, videos, friends list and their profile photos (including Followers, Following, Work Friends, College Friends etc).
   - [rq/rq](https://github.com/rq/rq) - Simple job queues for Python.
   - [amueller/word_cloud](https://github.com/amueller/word_cloud) - A little word cloud generator in Python.
+  - [certbot/certbot](https://github.com/certbot/certbot) - Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
+It can also act as a client for any other CA that uses the ACME protocol.
+  - [marshmallow-code/marshmallow](https://github.com/marshmallow-code/marshmallow) -  A lightweight library for converting complex objects to and from simple Python datatypes.
   - [sunainapai/makesite](https://github.com/sunainapai/makesite) -  Simple, lightweight, and magic-free static site/blog generator for Python coders.
   - [minimaxir/stylecloud](https://github.com/minimaxir/stylecloud) - Python package + CLI to generate stylistic wordclouds, including gradients and icon shapes!